kikairoya/llvm-project/libcxx/docs/DesignDocs/VisibilityMacros.rst

   the extern template declaration) as exported on Windows, as discussed above.
   On all other platforms, this macro has an empty definition.

+**_LIBCPP_INNER_CLASS_IN_TEMPLATE_VIS**
+  To keep binary compatibility purpose only of a class not marked as `dllexport` that is defined in a class template.
+All of such inner class require this attribute.

 Links
 =====